civetweb/civetweb/docs/UserManual.md

 all interfaces, both IPv4 and IPv6, use either the configuration `80,[::]:80` (create one socket for IPv4 and one for IPv6 only), or `+80` (create one socket for both, IPv4 and IPv6).
-The `+`-notation to use IPv4 and IPv6 will only work in no network interface is specified.
+The `+` notation to use IPv4 and IPv6 will only work if no network interface is specified.
 Depending on your operating system version and IPv6 network environment, some configurations might not work as expected, so you have to test to find the configuration most